yurkinh/Plugin.Maui.Calendar/README.md

 ### What's new
 * Removed all the platform-specific code hence it supports all available .NET MAUI backends: iOS, Android, Windows, Mac, Tizen (not tested yet)
 * Added Multiselection support (Latest PR that was not merged previously)
-* Exposed a few more properties for Arrow buttons customization
 * Refactored and revamped code
-* Updated to .NET 8
+* Updated to .NET 9
 * Added OnShownDateChangedCommand so we can take action when date is changed.
-* Added Dispose method to force handlers disconnect call.
 * Added new property **OtherMonthSelectedDayColor**
 * Fixed bug with **OtherMonthDayIsVisible** property
 * Added a weekend calendar sample